 It’s vital to know how you’ll maintain contact and accountability before, during and after a wildfire.
 Ensure your alerting system offers a fast and easy means to pre-create messages and contact lists, so they’re ready to send at a moment’s notice.
 Two-way messaging capability will enable people to mark themselves safe or request help.
 First responders can confirm they’re able to report to the incident they’re being called in for.
 Take your strategy one step further with automated language translation to ensure your messages are understood and, therefore, more effective.

 4. Identify your means of tracking and assessing risk.

-5. Prepare for post-event recovery.
+5. Plan for post-event recovery.

 For government agencies, it’s important to continue to communicate with your residents even after the fire ends, providing support and additional resource information.
 Reputational risk is also a factor in long-tailed events, so be sure to have a plan in place to address media relations.
-Above all, prepare for ongoing communications with residents and all stakeholders that keep them informed and empowered to persevere.
+Above all, prepare for ongoing communications with residents and all stakeholders to keep them informed and empowered to persevere.

 Proactive preparation will help your community or organization stay cool, calm and collected when wildfires burn.
 For additional insights and recommendations, watch the on-demand webinar.